Claire Jacques, Clin. Dip, BA (Hons), MBACP (Reg)

 From 2009 onwards I spent several years working in the community with Mind supporting people with severe and enduring mental health diagnoses.
 This was the catalyst for embarking on my first counselling training in 2011.

-In my corporate life I have headed up diversity & inclusion groups since 2007 and so working with and respecting difference is a core part of my practice.
+I have headed up diversity & inclusion groups in organisations since 2007 and so working with and respecting difference is a core part of my practice.
 I am also familiar with mentoring and coaching approaches.

-My work is fully insured and supervised by an experienced UKCP registered psychotherapist.
+My work is fully insured and supervised by an experienced UKCP and BACP registered psychotherapist.

 Areas of counselling I deal with

 - Domestic violence

 - Emotional abuse

 - Low self-esteem

 - Obsessive compulsive disorder (OCD)